AlanCoding/django-ansible-base/docs/apps/rbac/for_dab_developers.md

 ### Evolution from Role Graphs to Resource Trees

-**Previous (2015) System:**
+**Previous (2015) AWX System:**
 The older system created a complex graph where roles had parent-child relationships with other roles.
 Each object auto-created its own roles, and permissions flowed through role inheritance chains.
-This created scenarios like an "inventory_admin" role automatically granting read permissions to job templates that used that inventory.
+This means you could have "admin_role" to a job template which would give CRUD permissions plus the ability to run the job template, or "execute_role" which would give ability to run but not the ability to edit.
+Inheritance worked by "admin_role" to an organization being a parent of the roles of all objects within the organization.

 **Current (2023+) System:**
 The current system abandons role-to-role inheritance in favor of: